Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Florida State has three wins against the spread in nine games this season.

-- This season, the Seminoles have just two against the spread wins in five games as an underdog of 2.5 points or more.
+- This season, the Seminoles have just two ATS wins in five games as an underdog of 2.5 points or more.

-- Florida State's games this season have gone over the total in four out of nine opportunities (44.4%).
+- Florida State's games this season have hit the over on four of nine set point totals (44.4%).

-- In games that Florida State amasses over 405.2 yards, the team is 2-1 against the spread and 1-2 overall.
+- Florida State is 2-1 against the spread and 1-2 overall when the team amasses more than 405.2 yards.

-- The Seminoles have turned the ball over nine more times (17 total) than the Hurricanes have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.